 The accompanying unaudited condensed consolidated financial statements reflect, in the opinion of our management, all adjustments necessary for a fair statement of our financial position and results of operations.
 All such adjustments are of a recurring nature.
 The consolidated balance sheet data at December 31, 2019, was derived from audited financial statements, but does not include all disclosures required by U.S. GAAP.
-The results of operations for the three months ended March 31, 2020, are not necessarily indicative of the results to be expected for the full year or any future period, particularly in light of the COVID-19 pandemic and its effects on the domestic and global economies as described below.
-These unaudited condensed consolidated financial statements should be read in conjunction with this Quarterly Report on Form 10-Q for the quarter ended March 31, 2020, and our Annual Report on Form 10-K for the year ended December 31, 2019, (the "2019 Annual Report") filed with the SEC.
+The results of operations for the three and six months ended June 30, 2020, are not necessarily indicative of the results to be expected for the full year or any future period, particularly in light of the COVID-19 pandemic and its effects on the domestic and global economies as described below.
+These unaudited condensed consolidated financial statements should be read in conjunction with this Quarterly Report on Form 10-Q for the quarter ended June 30, 2020, and our Annual Report on Form 10-K for the year ended December 31, 2019, (the "2019 Annual Report") filed with the SEC.

-To limit the spread of COVID-19, governments have taken various actions including the issuance of stay-at-home policies and social distancing procedures and guidelines, causing some businesses, including those that we serve, to adjust, reduce, or suspend business and operating activities.
-The primary impacts of the COVID-19 pandemic have been seen in our CAG business.
-While veterinary care is widely recognized as an "essential" service for pet owners, and veterinarians continue to deliver essential medical care for sick and injured pets, stay-at-home policies being deployed to combat the spread of COVID-19 have resulted in a decrease in companion animal clinical visits, including delay of elective procedures and wellness visits.
-While our reference laboratories and manufacturing facilities are operating and have been designated as essential businesses, disruptions or reductions to operations may occur as the impacts from the COVID-19 pandemic and related responses continue to develop.
-The extent to which the COVID-19 pandemic impacts our business, results of operations and financial condition, including the potential for write-offs or impairments of assets and suspension of capital investments, will depend on future developments.
+Beginning in the first quarter of 2020, to limit the spread of COVID-19, governments took various actions including the issuance of stay-at-home policies and social distancing procedures and guidelines, causing some businesses, including those that we serve, to adjust, reduce, or suspend business and operating activities.
+The primary impacts of the COVID-19 pandemic have been seen in our CAG and Water businesses.
+Veterinary care is widely recognized as an "essential" service for pet owners, and veterinarians continued to deliver essential medical care for sick and injured pets.
+The stay-at-home policies deployed during 2020 to combat the spread of COVID-19 resulted in a decrease in companion animal clinical visits, including delay of elective procedures and wellness visits.
+Our reference laboratories and manufacturing facilities are operating and have been designated as essential businesses although disruptions or reductions to operations may occur as the impacts from the COVID-19 pandemic and related responses continue to develop.
+In order to maintain the quality of drinking and surface water, Water compliance testing is also recognized as an "essential" service; however, our business has been impacted due to lower non-compliance testing, as well as some disruption in compliance testing due to social distancing policies, including beach and pool closures.
+During the second quarter of 2020, local, state, and federal governments began to ease the stay-at-home policies and allowed more businesses and facilities to re-open, leading to a recovery in companion animal clinical visits and associated demand for our diagnostic services.
+The extent to which the continuation, or a possible second-wave outbreak of COVID-19, or an outbreak of other health epidemics could impact our business, results of operations and financial condition, including the potential for write-offs or impairments of assets and suspension of capital investments, will depend on future developments.
 We are unable to predict with certainty the effects of the COVID-19 pandemic on our customers, suppliers, and vendors, as well as the actions of governments, and when and to what extent normal economic and operating conditions can resume; these effects may differ from those assumed in our projected estimates.
 Even after the COVID-19 pandemic has subsided, we may continue to experience adverse impacts to our business as a result of any economic impact that has occurred or may occur in the future.